I can’t complain too much about today.

 I know that sounds like I’m a terrible person, but it was enjoyable.

-Cowboy didn’t get home until 3:30 a.m., so he slept in a bit this morning.
+Cowboy didn’t get home until 3:30 in the morning, so he slept in a bit this morning.

 We went to the thrift store, but my zombie chicken was gone, which was disappointing.

-We also went to the Dandridge Goodwill, but didn’t find anything.
+We also went to the Dandridge Goodwill, but we didn’t find anything.

 Our last stop was to pick up Annie, which surprised me.